Single Node Kubernetes Cluster On Raspberry Pi Part Two

 Now that cert-manager is running in our Kubernetes cluster we can start issues our certificates.

-We are going to create to issuers, one for stating and one for production, so we can test the one for staging before issuing production certification, since there is a rate limiting in the number of certificates that Let’s Encrypt issues per day.
+We are going to create to issuers, one for staging and one for production, so we can test the one for staging before issuing the production certification one because there is a rate limiting in the number of certificates that Let’s Encrypt issues per day.

 1. Create ClusterIssuer resource definition.